treehouse/ssl_requirement/README.md

       end
     end

-If a majority (or all) of your actions require SSL, then use ssl_exceptions instead of ssl_required.
+If a majority (or all) of your actions require SSL, then use `ssl_exceptions` instead of `ssl_required`.
 You can list out the actions that you do NOT want to be SSL protected.
-Calling ssl_exceptions without any actions listed will make ALL actions SSL protected.
+Calling `ssl_exceptions` without any actions listed will make ALL actions SSL protected.

-To allow SSL for any action  use ssl_allowed and pass in :all
+To allow SSL for any action `use ssl_allowed` and pass in `:all`

 Example: